Books and Records Retention Requirements

 Pattern: Records about the customer (account info, agreements, statements) = 6 years.
 Records about individual transactions (confirmations, order tickets) = 3 years.

-FINRA Rule 4511: General Requirements
+General Recordkeeping Requirements

 • Default retention period when no specific rule applies: 6 years